-About 15 kilometers (9 miles) south of Alleppey, Ayana's is a very popular homestay on the Pampa River.
+Ayana's is a very popular homestay on the Pampa River south of Alleppey.
 It's named after the host family's first grand-daughter.
 The bungalow, while traditional in style, is new and purpose-built with four super comfortable guest rooms.
 The hosts encourage guests to immerse themselves in the region's culture and community.
 Guided village walks and sunset canoe boat rides are all part of the experience.
 You can even join the local fishermen on their night fishing forays.This makes the property ideal for experiencing local life.
 Authentic local cuisine is served and cooking classes provided to guests who want to lean how to make it.
 Other activities include cycling and bird watching.

 - Price: From around 1,500 rupees per night, including breakfast.

 This delightfully secluded hideaway, located downriver from Ayana's Homestay, is only accessible by boat.
-The property consists of an ancestral home with three unique guest rooms, one of which used to be a 100 year old rice granary before being converted.
+The property consists of an ancestral home with three unique guest rooms, one of which used to be a 100 year-old rice granary before being converted.
 Couples looking for a romantic getaway will find the room with private garden overlooking the lotus pond to be ideal.
 Candlelight dinners with accompanying music are arranged.
 Bathrooms with open-air showers are another highlight.
+There's nature all around.

 - Location: Champkulam, about 18 kilometers (11 miles) south of Alleppey.